EXCLUSIVE-Renault, Nissan, Mitsubishi to unveil 2030 EV plan this week

 That is in addition to 10 billion euros the group has already spent on electrification, said the two people with knowledge of the plan.

-Spokespeople for Nissan, Renault and Mitsubishi did not immediately respond to requests for comment on Sunday.
+A Nissan spokesperson declined to "comment on speculation".
+Spokespeople for Renault and Mitsubishi did not respond to requests for comment.

 The “Alliance to 2030” plan aims to show “intensified cooperation” among the automakers, highlighting a “shared vision on electrification and connected mobility,” one source said.
 The five common platforms are expected to cover 90% of EVs the companies are expected to develop and launch by 2030, the sources said.